Auditions and Interviews

 A monologue is defined by the Oxford Dictionary as a 'long speech by one actor in a play or film, or as part of a theatrical or broadcast programme'.
 It has its roots in the Greek 'monologos', which means 'speaking alone'.

-The world of theatre is rich with the monologue, and it's likely you'll be required to perform one at some point in your career, perhaps for an audition, to meet entrance requirements to a course or during your first real-world production.
+The world of theatre is rich with the monologue, and it's likely you'll be required to perform one at some point in your career, perhaps for an audition, to meet entrance requirements to drama school or during your first real-world production.

 On the stage, monologues can be everything: funny, poignant, dark, manic.
 But they should always be memorable.
 If you’re preparing to deliver a monologue for the first time, here are some things to think about.